iDevBrandon/idevbrandon.github.io/_posts/2021-07-18-redux-toolkit.md

 We still have to stick with only one redux store

 const store = configureStore({
-  reducer: { counter: counterSlice, auth: authSlice }, });
+  reducer: { counter: counterSlice.reducer, auth: authSlice.reducer },
+});

 Offical page(https://redux-toolkit.js.org/)